 Question 6: Does the "color temperature" from Equation 4 accurately reflect the actual stellar temperature as determined from the spectral lines?
 If so, then the points you just plotted should all lie along a line with a slope of 1 and an intercept at 0.
 To check this, draw such a line on your plot.
-(If you used Excel to make your plot, you could draw this line by adding a new dataset to your plot - consisting of points at X = [0, 20000] and Y = [0, 20000] - using the Select Data feature, and then fitting a linear Trendline to these points.)
+(If you used Excel to make your plot, print it now - in portrait mode - and adds this line by hand using a ruler.)
 Over what stellar temperature range would you feel safe in using the color temperature to estimate the actual stellar temperature?
-What spectral type range does this correspond to?
+What range of spectral types does this correspond to?